 Students may receive block Transfer in the Biological Sciences at the University of Calgary or the University of Lethbridge if the appropriate courses are completed.
-Interested students may contact the Department of Biological
+Interested students may contact the Department of Biological Sciences for details.

-Honors in Biological Sciences (including 183.3.1 Bioinformatics)
+183.3.1 Honors in Biological Sciences (including Bioinformatics)